isomerpages/mlaw-corp/news/press-releases/_posts/2026-06-05-post-Singapore Republic of Korea Mutual Legal Assistance Treaty.md

 ---
-title: Singapore Republic of Korea Mutual Legal Assistance Treaty
+title: Singapore-Republic of Korea Mutual Legal Assistance Treaty and Extradition Treaty Will Come Into Force on 7 June 2026
-permalink: /singapore-republic-of-korea-mutual-legal-assistance-treaty/
+permalink: /singapore-republic-of-korea-mutual-legal-assistance-treaty-extradition-treaty-come-into-force-7-june-2026/
 date: 2026-06-05
 layout: post
 description: ""